This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Melissa counted off another hundred steps on the hard climb up the forty-five degree slope of sheep-track that zigzagged back and forth above her.
 She stopped for ten seconds as Scott, ahead of her, also paused.
 She stretched, checked where Hal was, behind her, and then continued for another hundred steps.
 She’d climbed this way for the last two hours, feeling sorry for the young summer student, foisted on her and Scott just that morning, and bringing up the rear.
 She could hear his wheezing as he desperately fought to drag air into his tortured body, unused to this kind of exercise, and she knew how desperately he needed to stop and rest, but there would be no stopping.
 In another two hours they would have to turn back.
 Without Hal slowing them down, she and Scott would have been close to the bear’s last position an hour ago.

 She was hot and irritable, as well as nervous.
-But for Hal, she would have taken off her shirt at the last small dribble of water, some few hundred feet below them now, and wet her shirt before putting it back on, and Scott would have done the same.
+But for Hal, she would have taken off her shirt at the last small dribble of water, some few hundred feet below them now, and wet it down before putting it back on, and Scott would have done the same.

 Scott was standing in the trail, fifty feet above her, waiting patiently for them as he looked around.
 He looked fresh.
 Nothing seemed to bother him.